Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Introduction and Overview of the Paper

-A key theme of this paper is to investigate how $M$ behaves as a function of $N$ such that the V+A least-squares approximant $\mathcal{L}(f)\rightarrow f$ as $N \rightarrow \infty$.
-We show that, in a large number of domains (i.e., real intervals, convex domains, or finite unions of convex domains), the V+A method gives a well-conditioned and accurate $N$-dimensional least-squares approximation using $M=\mathcal{O}(N^2)$ equispaced sample points or $M=\mathcal{O}(N^2\log N)$ random sample points.
-The sample complexity of the V+A procedure is comparable size with the sample complexity of the polynomial frame approximation \cite{frame2, ADCOCK, cohen}.
-However, since the V+A constructs the discrete orthogonal basis using only sample points from the domain and does not require sample points from the bounding hypercube, V+A gives an approximation of similar accuracy using fewer sample points.

-Using results on sample complexity, we further prove that, under suitable sample distributions and suitable domains, the multivariate V+A approximation is near-optimal.
-That is, the V+A approximant (with $N$th degrees of freedom ) converges to $f$ at a spectral rate with respect to $N$, depending on the smoothness of $f$ in $\Omega$.
+A key theoretical contribution of this paper is to investigate how $M$ behaves as a function of $N$ such that the least-squares approximant converges to $f$ as the total degree of freedom in approximation $N \rightarrow \infty$.
+We show that, in a large number of domains (i.e., real intervals, convex domains, or finite unions of convex domains), the least-squares approximation using the V+A method gives a well-conditioned and accurate $N$-dimensional approximation using $M=\O(N^2)$ equispaced sample points or $M=\O(N^2\log N)$ random sample points.
+The sample complexity of the least-squares approximation using the V+A method is comparable to that of polynomial frame approximation~\cite{ADCOCK, frame2, cohen}.
+However, since V+A only requires enough sample points such that the discrete orthogonal polynomials are nearly orthogonal in the whole/continuous domain of interest, it can, in some cases, provide an approximation of similar accuracy using fewer sample points.
+In addition, since the least-squares problem to be solved becomes well-conditioned, it requires no sophisticated analysis or algorithm to compute an accurate solution (in frame approximation, a remarkable result is that despite the ill-conditioning, one can find a near-optimal solution by finding a small-norm solution using the truncated SVD~\cite{ADCOCK, frame2}).
+Using results on sample complexity, we further prove that, under suitable sample distributions and domains, the least-squares approximation that uses the multivariate V+A method is near-optimal. {Specifically, the $N$th polynomial approximation obtained (referred to as the V+A approximant) converges to $f$ at a spectral rate with respect to $N$ for the total degree polynomial space, contingent upon the smoothness of $f$ in $\Omega.$}